Zeph53/debian-cpu-speed/README.md

 WIP - There needs to be a MINIMUM speed prompt, so the MIN/MAX can be matched for true governing.

 WIP - There needs to be a numbered alias for selection of govenor modes to speed up the process of typing.

+WIP - I want to create a CUI for this, without the need to run it through a terminal, like an application.
+It's as easy as rewriting it using a terminal emulator's command execution X wrapper - xfce4-teriminal -x bash -i -c "SCRIPT"
 ##